Murder of Victoria Climbié: Death and trial

-On 24 February 2000, Victoria Climbié was taken, unconscious and suffering from hypothermia, multiple organ failure, and malnutrition, to the local Universal Church of the Kingdom of God.
+On 24 February 2000, Climbié was taken, unconscious and suffering from hypothermia, multiple organ failure, and malnutrition, to the local Universal Church of the Kingdom of God.
 With the advice of the pastor, a mini-cab was called to send Victoria to the hospital.
-The mini-cab driver was horrified at Victoria’s condition, and took her to the nearby Tottenham Ambulance Station instead.
+The mini-cab driver was horrified at Victoria's condition, and took her to the nearby Tottenham Ambulance Station instead.
 Victoria was rushed straight to the accident-and-emergency department at North Middlesex Hospital; she was then transferred to the intensive-care unit at St Mary's Hospital.
 The ambulance crew who drove her to St Mary's described how although Kouao had kept saying, "my baby, my baby", her concern seemed "not quite enough", and that Manning seemed "almost as if he was not there".
 Climbié died on 25 February 2000 at 3:15 pm.
 The pathologist who examined her body noted 128 separate injuries and scars on her body, and described it as the worst case of child abuse she had ever seen; Victoria had been bound, burned, scalded, starved, and beaten.

 During her life in Britain, Victoria was known to four local authorities (four social services departments and three housing departments), two child protection police teams, two hospitals, an NSPCC centre, and a few local churches.
 She was buried in Grand-Bassam near her home town.

 Kouao was arrested on the day that Victoria died, and Manning the following day.
 Kouao told police, "It is terrible, I have just lost my child".
 On 20 November 2000, at the Old Bailey, the trial into her death opened, where Kouao and Manning were charged with child cruelty and murder.
 Kouao denied all charges, and Manning pleaded guilty to charges of cruelty and manslaughter.
-The judge described the people in Victoria’s case as "blindingly incompetent".
+The judge described the people in Victoria's case as "blindingly incompetent".
 In his diary, Manning described Victoria as Satan, and said that no matter how hard he hit her, she did not cry or show signs that she was hurt.
 On 12 January 2001, both were found guilty and sentenced to life imprisonment.
 The judge said to them, "What [Victoria] endured was truly unimaginable.
 She died at both your hands, a lonely, drawn-out death".
 Kouao was transferred to HM Prison Durham, and Manning went to HM Prison Wakefield.